ctools/ctools/doc/source/users/reference_manual/ctlike.rst

     log likelihood value.
 Converserly, decreasing the value will result in less iterations at the expense of a less accurate maximum likelihood value.

+``(accept_dec = 0.0) [real]``
+    Maximum accepted log-likelihood decrease.
+Setting this parameter to a positive value with allow some decrease of the log-likelihood.
+This may help to get the algorithm out of a local minimum.
+Use this parameter with case since it may lead to a solution that is not the maximum likelihood solution.

 ``(max_iter = 50) [integer]``
     Maximum number of fit iterations.